TootiFruti/wall-util/README.md

 In the main.rs file, the last function, set_wall, you can replace swww with whatever you want and then can change the cli-args too, in the array, ["arg1", "arg2", ...]
 Just use the wall variable when you have to specify the path to the wallpaper.
 And all set.

+# UPDATE 27 FEB 2024
+Added new mode called "wallhaven"
+wallhaven: it'll be fetching wallpapers from https://wallhaven.cc You can provide additional informations, tags, resolutions or sorting way, and all can be left blank.